tkimhofer/metabom8/README.md

 ## 🛠️ Features

 - Preprocessing and analysis of 1D NMR and MS spectral data
-- Unsupervised PCA and supervised OPLS-DA modeling
+- Unsupervised PCA and supervised Orthogonal Partial Least Squares (OPLS) modeling
-- Orthogonal Partial Least Squares (OPLS) with automatic selection of the optimal number of predictive and orthogonal components
+- OPLS with automatic selection of the optimal number of predictive and orthogonal components
 - Robust statistical validation: k-fold and stratified Monte Carlo CV
 - Metabolite identification via STOCSY (Statistical Total Correlation Spectroscopy)
 - Custom plotting functions using `ggplot2` and `plotly`